Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 5.  **Metadata Storage**: Zarr permits the inclusion of metadata directly within the dataset.
 This feature ensures that seismic trace metadata, acquisition details, and processing histories can coexist alongside the waveform data, providing a comprehensive context for the stored seismic information.

-### Waveform data
+### Waveform Data

-The waveform data is the raw vibration recorded directly by the sensors.
-For convenience, the waveform data can be provided in physical units native to the instrument recording the data of $m$, ${m}/{s}$, or $m/s^2$ for displacement, velocity and acceleration, respectively.
-However, if size is of concern, storing the ADC count is more appropriate.
-Storing the ADC count represented as integers allow the usage of the Steim1 and Steim2 differential compression algorithms.
+The waveform data represents the raw vibrations recorded directly by the sensors.
+For convenience, waveform data can be provided in physical units native to the instrument recording the data of �m, ��sm​, or �/�2m/s2 for displacement, velocity, and acceleration, respectively.
+However, if size is a concern, storing the ADC count is more suitable.
+Storing the ADC count as integers allows for the use of the Steim1 and Steim2 differential compression algorithms.

-Along the amplitude values additional metadata describing the instrument recording the data and time series parameter should be provided for each trace.
-Each trace shall be stored with its own metadata information
+Alongside the amplitude values, additional metadata describing the instrument recording the data and time series parameters should be provided for each trace.
+Each trace should be stored with its own metadata information.

-The required metadata for each trace are:
+The required metadata for each trace includes:

-- **Trace Identifier**: A unique identifier for the trace (see Obspy [documentation](https://docs.obspy.org/master/packages/autogen/obspy.core.event.resourceid.ResourceIdentifier.html) for information on the recommended _resource identifier_ structure.
+-   **Trace Identifier**: A unique identifier for the trace (see Obspy [documentation](https://docs.obspy.org/master/packages/autogen/obspy.core.event.resourceid.ResourceIdentifier.html) for information on the recommended _resource identifier_ structure).
-- **Location identification**: The location identification convention described [here](https://ds.iris.edu/ds/newsletter/vol1/no1/1/specification-of-seismograms-the-location-identifier/).
-The convention has been adapted for the purpose of &mu;seismic monitoring in the mining context.
+-   **Location Identification**: The location identification convention described [here](https://ds.iris.edu/ds/newsletter/vol1/no1/1/specification-of-seismograms-the-location-identifier/).
+This convention has been adapted for μseismic monitoring in the mining context.
-  - **Network Code [network_code]** &mdash; Code representing the network.
+    -   **Network Code [network_code]** — Code representing the network.
-  - **Station Code [station_code]** &mdash; Code that representing the station containing the digitizer.
+    -   **Station Code [station_code]** — Code representing the station containing the digitizer.
-  - **Location Code [location_code]** &mdash; Code representing the instrument
+    -   **Location Code [location_code]** — Code representing the instrument.
-  - **Channel Code [channel_code]** &mdash; The three (3) alphanumerical code that represents the channel and shall follow the FDSN standard naming convention of August 2000 described in the SEED document [Appendix A](http://www.fdsn.org/pdf/SEEDManual_V2.4_Appendix-A.pdf).
-The first letter represents the band code, the second the instrument code and the third the orientation code.
-For instance, a typical $14 Hz$ or $15 Hz$ omnidirectional geophones code would be GH?, where ? would be replaced by the appropriate component orientation code.
+    -   **Channel Code [channel_code]** — The three (3) alphanumerical code representing the channel shall follow the FDSN standard naming convention of August 2000 described in the SEED document [Appendix A](http://www.fdsn.org/pdf/SEEDManual_V2.4_Appendix-A.pdf).
+For instance, a typical 14��14Hz or 15��15Hz omnidirectional geophone code would be GH?, where ? would be replaced by the appropriate component orientation code.
- - **Sampling Rate [sampling_rate]** &mdash; The signal sampling rate in sample per second.
+-   **Sampling Rate [sampling_rate]** — The signal's sampling rate in samples per second.
- - **Calibration Factor [calib]** &mdash; The calibration factor this value is optional and will be set to 1.0 if not provided.
-This value represents the calibration factor should the sensor deviate from the typical response.
+-   **Calibration Factor [calib]** — This value is optional and defaults to 1.0 if not provided.
+It represents the calibration factor should the sensor deviate from the typical response.
- - **Start Time [starttime]** &mdash; The trace start time.
+-   **Start Time [starttime]** — The trace's start time.

 #### Notes:

-**Network, Station and Location Codes**: The above convention is usually not strictly followed by the &mu;seismic system suppliers.
-Flexibility in applying the convention is necessary.
-There is usually no distinction between the station and location, and each instrument receives a unique code that may or may not refer to the data acquisition station.
-In this case, we suggest using the **Station Code** field to store the _instrument_ code and  fill the location code using 01 or 00.
-In a network, each combination of **Station Code** &ndash; **Location Code** &ndash; **Channel Code** should be unique.
+**Network, Station, and Location Codes**: The mentioned convention is often not strictly adhered to by μseismic system providers.
+Flexibility in applying the convention is crucial.
+Typically, no distinction is made between the station and location, and each instrument is assigned a unique code that may or may not refer to the data acquisition station.
+In such cases, we suggest using the **Station Code** field to store the _instrument_ code and populate the location code with 01 or 00.
+In a network, each combination of **Station Code** – **Location Code** – **Channel Code** should be unique.

 #### Waveform Data Packaging

 ##### Zarr

-The IRIS DMC recommends the use of the `Zarr` formats (or TileDB) over the `HDF5` based format like the `ASDF` format.
-The `Zarr` format can conveniently be used to store the waveform data.
-Althought we strongly encourage the naming convention for the presented in the previous section to be followed givin each component a unique name that can be composed as follows `network_code.station_code.location_code.channel_code`.
+The IRIS DMC recommends using the `Zarr` formats (or TileDB) over the `HDF5` based formats, such as the `ASDF` format.
+The `Zarr` format can be conveniently used to store waveform data.
+We strongly encourage adhering to the naming convention presented in the previous section, giving each component a unique name composed as `network_code.station_code.location_code.channel_code`.

-**Note**: The `Zarr` file format could be extended to include the catalogue and inventory information.
+**Note**: The `Zarr` file format can also incorporate the catalog and inventory information.

-Below is an example written in Python that allows the information contained in an _Obspy_ Stream object to be written in a `.zarr` file:
+Below is an example written in Python to store information from an _Obspy_ Stream object in a `.zarr` file:

 ```python
 import zarr